 A very general methodology for identifying initiating events has been drafted in section 4 of the present report.
 This general approach essentially reflects most pertinent guides and also common sense.
 However, it leaves much space for the individual PSA development.
-Therefore, the present section 5 intends to shed light on the practices in different countries.
+Therefore, the present section 5 has been introduced to shed light on the practices in different countries.